-Before you sign a lease, you should receive a detailed written statement of everything you have to pay or may have to pay.
-Upfront payment could include things like a security deposit, title fees, capitalized cost reduction, monthly payments paid at signing and registration fees.
+Before signing a lease, you should receive a detailed written statement of everything that you must pay or may have to pay.
+Upfront payments could include a security deposit, title fees, capitalized cost reduction, monthly payments paid at signing and registration fees.

 Knowing the amount due when signing off on the lease is integral to not overspending.
-Plus, knowing the price breakdown of the extra fees can help you to better negotiate.
+Plus, knowing the price breakdown of all extra fees can help you to better negotiate.

 2. How long is the lease?

-The leasing company will tell you how many payments you have to make, how much each payment will be and when the payments are due.
-It’s common to find 24-, 36-, 48- and 60-month leases, but you will also find odd terms, like 39 months.
+The leasing company will tell you how many payments the lease includes, how much each payment will be and when the payments are due.
+The most common lease terms are 24, 36, 48 and 60 months — but you may also find odd terms, like 39 months.
 Some odd-month deals may be designed to confuse you.

-When looking through your lease options, keep in mind that a longer lease will give you lower monthly payments, but you’ll pay more overall.
+When looking through the lease options, keep in mind that a longer lease offers lower monthly payments, but you will pay more overall.

 3. What type of lease am I signing and what happens after it ends?

 There are two kinds of leases: open-end and closed-end.
 In a closed-end lease, the leasing company sets a total price based on their estimate of the depreciated value of the vehicle.
-Even if your vehicle depreciates more than expected over the course of your lease, the only extra costs you’ll be responsible for are any excess mileage fees and wear-and-tear fees.
+Even if your vehicle depreciates more than expected over the course of a closed-end lease, the only extra costs you are responsible for are excess mileage fees and wear-and-tear fees.
 This is the most common type of lease.

-In an open-end or finance lease, you’ll have to pay the difference between the car’s residual value and its actual value at the end of the lease.
-If the car depreciates more than you expect, you may be left with a hefty charge at the end of your lease.
+In an open-end or finance lease, you will have to pay the difference between the car’s residual value and its actual value at the end of the lease.
+If the car depreciates more than expected, you may be left with a hefty charge at the end of the lease.

-In both cases, read the small print so you’re not surprised by additional end-of-lease payments.
+In both cases, read the fine print so you are not surprised by any additional end-of-lease payments.

 4. What is the residual value of the vehicle?

-The residual value of a vehicle is the value that the vehicle is estimated to hold at the end of the lease.
-It is determined by the leasing company, though you can get an estimate on Kelley Blue Book.
-Knowing this number is helpful because it is a big factor in determining your monthly payment.
+A vehicle’s residual value is the value it is estimated to hold at the end of the lease.
+The residual value is determined by the leasing company, though you can get an estimate on Kelley Blue Book.
+Knowing this number is helpful because it is a key factor in determining your monthly payments.
 The higher the residual value compared to the car’s original cost, the lower your monthly payment will be.

-For instance, if your car is worth $20,000 and it’s expected that it will be worth $15,000 at the end of the lease, you’ll have a lower payment than if you choose a $20,000 car that is expected to be worth $10,000 at the end of the lease.
+For instance, if your car is worth $20,000 and it is expected that it will be worth $15,000 at the end of the lease, you will have a lower payment than if you choose a $20,000 car that is expected to be worth $10,000 at the end of the lease.

 In the second scenario, the lessor needs to recoup a larger percentage of the car’s lost value and will therefore charge you more.

 5. Will there be a wear-and-tear assessment?

-Leasing laws require that you be told whether wear and tear will be assessed when you return the vehicle — and, more specifically, what that assessment is based on.
-At the end of your lease, your car will be examined for exterior damage like scratches, dents and windshield cracks, plus interior damage like stains.
-You’ll be charged for any excessive damage, though you won’t have to pay for the inspection itself.
+Leasing laws require that you be told whether wear and tear will be assessed when returning the vehicle — and, more specifically, what that assessment is based on.
+At the end of your lease, the car will be examined for exterior damage like scratches, dents and windshield cracks, plus interior damage like stains.
+You will be charged for any excessive damage, though you won’t have to pay for the inspection itself.

 6. What is the money factor?

 The “money factor” is the cost of the money you are putting into the vehicle — an equivalent to the interest rate you would pay on a new car.
-The “money factor” will usually be represented as a small decimal, but multiplying it by 2,400 will give you an indication of the annual percentage rate you are paying for the lease.
+It will usually be represented as a small decimal but multiplying it by 2,400 will give you an indication of the annual percentage rate you are paying for the lease.

-If you’re presented with a lease fee that’s represented as a decimal, ask whether it is the money factor or the APR; many people wrongly assume that the money factor is the interest they’ll pay, when in reality their interest rate is much higher.
+If you are presented with a lease fee that is represented as a decimal, ask whether it is the money factor or the APR; many people wrongly assume that the money factor is the interest they will pay, when in reality their interest rate is much higher.

-Your money factor is largely determined by your credit score, so take time to improve your score before heading into the leasing office.
-You rarely can negotiate this number, because it is typically set by lending institutions.
+Your money factor is largely determined by your credit score, so improve your score before heading into the leasing office.
+You rarely can negotiate this number because it is typically set by lending institutions.

 7. What is the lease mileage allowance and what happens when I exceed it?